 Much more analysis of the research on the early period of Winchester College’s ownership of Swatchford needs to be done when various names appear – Sampson, Sheppherd, Popley and Lambert are but a few.
 The Wareman’s were there in 1608: It is presented that George Wareman holds … [this missing word could be ‘copyhold’] on the land of the lord of the manor at Sottesforde formerly made [does ‘made’ mean ‘built’?] by Thomas Wareman which premises is estimated as 3 lugges or virgates [about 30 acres].
 He is ordered to make repairs under penalty of 6s 8d or show cause that the premises are maintained.

 An important name that is much associated with Swatchford is Napper, sometimes Napier.
-The Nappers were a wealthy, of politicians and landowners, well known in this part of Somerset and in Dorset.
+The Nappers were a wealthy family of politicians and landowners, well known in this part of Somerset and in Dorset.
 The Napper name appears regularly in a variety of documents, many of them associated with legal proceedings.
 It seems as though they were a rather litigious family!
 In 1622, Sir Nathaniel Napper of Moore Critchel had the copyhold and sued Robert Popley, then living at Swatchford, because he had not paid enough rent or provided enough wool!

 By 1769, a Grace Napier had the copyhold and rented to a Mr Noakes; she later married Edward Eveleigh and this name features in much of the later correspondence held at the Winchester College archive.

 The most notable resident of Swatchford was most definitely an Edward Hallett, born in Milborne Port in 1692.
 Residents of the village will know that there have been Halletts in Milborne Port for hundreds of years and there must be modern Halletts still living here related to Edward!